-Gee grew up in Budapest, Hungary.
-He formed his first band in 1996 and began touring mostly in European countries before moving to the South of the United States in 2004.
-He spent time in Birmingham, AL and Memphis, TN as he tried to establish himself on the local scene.
+Ever since Little G. started his career he has focused solely on the Southern Blues and this can be clearly heard in his compositions.
+He formed his first band in 1998 and began touring mostly in European countries before moving to the South of the United States in 2004.
+He spent time in Birmingham, AL and Memphis, TN doing any jobs he could to get by as he absorbed the music.
+He washed dishes, cleaned rooms, and did construction work as he tried to establish himself on the local scene.
 Finally he got his break with a steady gig on Beale Street in Memphis and his reputation started to grow.

 2016 - Three Chords Too Many (XLNT)